 Sox is here and Baby Pearl is here.

 Below are two 3D images.
-Drag across each picture to turn, or click on the arrow below for them to turn themselves (depending on the browser you're using).
+Drag across each picture in turn, or click on the arrow below for them to turn themselves (depending on the browser you're using).
 The images are made using the splendid 3DBin app.

 This is the latest IN STITCHES strip in the current issue of SIMPLY KNITTING.
 Available at W H Smith and Sainsbury in the UK, and Barnes & Noble, AC Moore, and JoAnn Fabrics in the States, and Chapters in Canada.
 It's a glossy specialist magazine that covers knitting related features.
 Back numbers available from Simply Knitting, as is a subscription, and digital versions of the magazine are for sale through the Simply Knitting app.